Reviewing IC+ fees: Stripe fees and Network Costs

 ---

-1. Navigate to the Payments fees tab of your Financial Reports suite, and select the date range you’d like to review
+1. Navigate to the [Payments fees report](https://dashboard.stripe.com/reports/payments-fees) and select the date range you'd like to review

 1. Download the Transaction-level report.
-We recommend using, at a minimum, the “Default” data columns, but you may add any others if desired
+We recommend selecting, at a minimum, the **Default** data columns, but you may add any others if desired

 1. Once downloaded, open the report in Excel or a similar data analytics application